The Appeal Podcast: The Cruelty of Felony Murder Laws

 The United States is alone in the world in pursuing two modes of prosecution: giving life sentences to children under 18, and giving life sentences for murder to people who haven’t murdered anyone.
 Even if you didn’t pull the trigger, or even have prior knowledge of a crime, you can be treated as if you are a murderer if someone is killed in the course of committing a felony like robbery or carjacking to which you are an accomplice.
 Appeal contributor Katie Rose Quandt joins us to discusses why felony murder laws are unjust and how activists are pushing back against this uniquely American brand of cruel and unusual punishment.

 Adam Johnson: Hi, welcome to The Appeal podcast.
 I’m your host Adam Johnson.
 This is a podcast on criminal justice reform, abolition and everything in between.
 Remember, you can always follow us on Twitter @TheAppealPod, Facebook at The Appeal magazine’s main Facebook page and please subscribe to us on iTunes.
 And if you haven’t and you’d like to, please feel free to review us and rate us.
 We always appreciate that.
 The United States is alone in the world in pursuing two modes of prosecution.
-Sentencing children under the age of 18 to life sentences and giving licenses for murder to people who never murdered anyone.
+Sentencing children under the age of 18 to life sentences and giving life sentences for murder to people who never murdered anyone.
 Even if one doesn’t pull the trigger or pull any trigger or have any prior knowledge of an intent to pull a trigger, they can be treated as if they did in most states in the US.
 Appeal contributor Katie Rose Quandt will join us today to discuss the problems with felony murder laws and how activists are pushing back against this uniquely American mode of cruel and unusual punishment.

 Katie Rose Quandt: There’s a lot of different ways someone can be charged with felony murder.
 For example, someone who was carrying out an armed robbery and the cashier had a heart attack and died.
 That robber could be charged with felony murder based on the underlying felony of armed robbery.
 So it’s basically just this one time when what you’re doing at the time when someone dies can just escalate everything up to first degree murder and so a lot of legal scholars are concerned because you don’t need to have intended it.